Robotix22/Robotix22/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on:
-   - *[MU-Qcom](https://github.com/Robotix22/MU-Qcom) - UEFI Bootloader to boot Windows / Linux on your Device.*
+   - *[MU-Qcom](https://github.com/Robotix22/MU-Qcom) - UEFI Bootloader for Qualcomm Device to boot Windows or Linux.*
+   - *[EDK2-Tegra](https://github.com/Robotix22/EDK2-Tegra) - UEFI Bootloader for Tegra Devices to boot Windows or Linux.*
    - *[linux](https://github.com/Robotix22/linux) - Linux Mainline for Devices from MU-Qcom*

 - 📫 How to reach me: